aivic/datascience/Readme.md

 * Web Scraping (using **R rvest**)

 The repository is updated on frequent timeperiod.
 For more details refer to **vivekec.github.io**
-In case of any missed citations or specific query write to me @ mastervivek99[at]gmail[dot]com
+In case of any missed citations or specific query write to me @ vivekjaglan[at]outlook[dot]com